kcaliskan/advanced-js/4-closures/2-closures.md

 # Closures

-1. Closures allow a function to access variables from an enclosing scope or environment event after it leaves the scope in which it was declared.
+1. Closures allow a function to access variables from an enclosing scope or environment even after it leaves the scope in which it was declared.

+A closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

+Simply put, a closure is the ability of a function to remember the environment in which it was created.

 ```javascript
 function a() {